Jul 23 2013

 Stream simulation channels are designed to adjust laterally and vertically to a wide range of floods and handle a variety of gravel and wood without inhibiting fish and other aquatic organisms from moving up or downstream.
 While initial installation costs range from 30 to 70 percent more than traditional culvert approaches, long term costs are significantly reduced as the culverts survive large floods and function virtually maintenance free.

-The Watershed Company is currently partnered with County and State Park staff to use the stream simulation approach for ten culvert replacements in Skagit County and two culvert replacements at Flaming Geyser State Park to help communities avoid future flooding threats and ensure habitat protection and public safety.
+The Watershed Company is currently partnered with County staff to use the stream simulation approach for ten culvert replacements in Skagit County to help communities avoid future flooding threats and ensure habitat protection and public safety.
 Get in touch if you'd like help with your culvert replacement!

 By: Grace Tiur Sinaga - Water Resources Engineer